Spotlight: Asia

 Cambodia Yeng Chheangly

-China Kasim Khashgar (East Turkistan, Uyghur)
+China Kasim Khashgar (East Turkistan, Uyghur) and Chloe Cheung

-Iran Benjamin Abbasi and Fatima Eksharati
+Iran Benjamin Abbasi and Fatemeh Eksharati

-Malaysia Sharmini Aphrodite and Chloe Hor
+Malaysia Sharmini Aphrodite / Yee Hang Yeh and Chloe Hor

 Mongolia Dulamkhorloo (Duuya) Baatar